 Adjudicatory Hearing: The adjudicatory hearing will commence immediately after the issues conference on February 5, 2008 at the West Islip Public Library, and continue if necessary on February 6, 2008 at the same location.
 All parties participating in the adjudicatory hearing must be prepared to go forward with their respective witnesses on February 5, 2008.

 Document Availability: All filed documents are available for inspection during normal business hours at the Department's Region 1 Office, SUNY at Stony Brook, 50 Circle Road, Stony Brook, New York 11790-3409 (Telephone: 631-444-0260, Attn: Gail Rowan, Esq.), and at the Office of Hearings and Mediation Services at the Albany address above.
-A copy of 6 NYCRR part 624 may be obtained from the Office of Hearings and Mediation Services, and is also available on the Department's web site at http://www.dec.ny.gov/regs/4483.html.
+A copy of 6 NYCRR part 624 (link leaves DEC website) may be obtained from the Office of Hearings and Mediation Services, and is also available on the Westlaw website.

 Statutory and Regulatory Provisions: ECL article 1 (General Provisions); article 3, title 3 (General Functions); article 8 (State Environmental Quality Review); article 15, title 5 (Protection of Water); article 25 (Tidal Wetlands); article 70 (Uniform Procedures); and 6 NYCRR part 608 (Protection of Water); 6 NYCRR section 608.9 (Water Quality Certification); part 661 (Tidal Wetlands); part 617 (State Environmental Quality Review); part 621 (Uniform Procedures); and part 624 (Permit Hearing Procedures).
 Section 401 of the federal Clean Water Act (Water Quality Certification).

 Albany, New York

 January 3, 2008